cclaiborne/jsobject/README.md

 #artcollection

-A representation of a collection of artwork using Javascript Ojects.
+A representation of a collection of artwork using Javascript objects.